 Who we are

-The Gudgenby Bush Regeneration Group (GRBG) is a park care group established in May 1998 to involve the community in the task of rehabilitating land occupied by a pine plantation in Namadgi National Park, 50 km south of Canberra in the ACT.
-The group has 23 members (2008).
+The Gudgenby Bush Regeneration Group (GRBG) is a park care group established in May 1998 to involve the community in the task of rehabilitating land formerly occupied by a pine plantation in Namadgi National Park, 50 km south of Canberra in the ACT.
+The group has 25 members (2019).

 - To control pine and pine wildlings and, if possible, to eradicate Pinus radiata from the Gudgenby Valley